 Another addition to the Red Eyes story circulating when I was young indicated that the ghost could be summoned by chanting his name three times.
 This variation of the “Bloody Mary” legend is clearly inspired by the 1992 film Candyman, in which a menacing ghost, in life the son of former slaves and a victim of lynching, is conjured similarly.

 The depiction of Red Eyes’ crimes relies on some especially nasty old tropes.
 It hews very closely to the sensational and frequently implausible stories that early 20th century mobs used to rationalize lynching.
-Lynching was less about the victim than it was about stoking fear and shock among African Americans.
-Palmer notes that while lynching was not common in the plantation era, Jacksonville was no stranger to this type of violence under Jim Crow.
+Lynching was less about the particular victim than it was about stoking fear and shock among African Americans generally.
+Palmer notes that while lynching was not common in the plantation era, Jacksonville was no stranger to this type of violence in the period of Jim Crow.
 Seven lynchings are known to have occurred in Duval County between 1909 and 1924.
 “It was not a phenomenon of the plantation time period, but it’s definitely a legacy of that history,” she said.
-Unusually, the most popular version portrays Red Eyes’ deeds as crimes against and avenged by other slaves.
-This detail may reflect the unusual social dynamic of the Kingsley days, a legacy the park’s staff fastidiously memorialize.
+Unusual most popular version portrays Red Eyes’ deeds as crimes against and avenged by other slaves.
+This detail may reflect the idiosyncratic social dynamic of the Kingsley days, a legacy the park’s staff fastidiously memorialize.